bytecodealliance/cranelift/CONTRIBUTING.md

 Publication of Cranelift crates require half manual intervention and half automation.
 The process to release a new version of Cranelift looks like:

-1. `cd` into the `cranelift` checkout root
+1. Execute `rustc ci/publish.rs`
-2. Execute `rustc ci/publish.rs`
+2. Execute `./publish bump`
-3. Execute `./publish bump`
+3. Review the changes (`git diff`), commit the changes, and send a PR.
-4. Review the changes (`git diff`), commit the changes, and send a PR.
+4. Upon merge, someone with push access needs to execute the following commands:
-5. Upon merge, someone with push access needs to execute the following commands:
+  * `rustc ci/publish.rs`
-  * `git tag vA.B.C abcdefghijk` - where `abcdefghijk` is the sha of the merge
+  * `./publish create-tag`
   * `git push origin-rw --tags`

 And that's it!
 CI will take care of the actual publication to crates.io after